-^{} Not available. † Included in Private Schools.
+Included in Private Schools.

-The figures for average attendance shew a predominance of woman students in all States, except South Australia, the excess being due to the increasing number of girls finding employment as stenographers, and in clerical and accountancy work.
+The figures for average attendance shew a predominance of woman students in all States except Victoria and South Australia, the excess being due to the increasing number of girls finding employment as stenographers, and in clerical and accountancy work.
+In Victoria it is explained that the preponderance of male students is due to the larger enrolment of males in the correspondence classes.